Flight data, voice recorders retrieved from Nepal crash site

-POKHARA, Nepal (AP) — A spokesman for Nepal’s Civil Aviation Authority says a flight data recorder and a cockpit voice recorder have been retrieved from the site of the crash of a passenger plane that went down on approach to a newly opened airport in the tourist town of Pokhara, killing at least 68 of the 72 people aboard.
+POKHARA, Nepal — Search teams retrieved the flight data and cockpit voice recorders Monday of a passenger plane that plummeted into a gorge on approach to a new airport in the foothills of the Himalayas, officials said, as investigators looked for the cause of Nepal’s deadliest plane crash in 30 years.

-The dead, many of whom were returning home, include a pharmaceutical marketing agent who was coming to be with his sister as she gave birth, and a minister of a Korean religious group who was traveling to the school he founded.
+At least 69 of the 72 people aboard were killed, and officials believe the three missing are also dead.
+Rescuers combed through the debris, scattered down a 984-foot-deep gorge, for them.

-On Monday evening, relatives and friends were still gathered outside a local hospital.
-Many consoled each other, while some shouted at officials to speed up the post-mortems so they could take the bodies of their loved ones home for funerals.
+Many of the passengers on Sunday’s flight were returning home to Pokhara, though the city is also popular with tourists since it’s the gateway to the Annapurna Circuit hiking trail.
+On Monday evening, relatives and friends were still gathered outside a local hospital, some shouting at officials to speed up the postmortems so they could hold funerals for their loved ones.

-It’s still not clear what caused the crash, which took place less than a minute’s flight from the plane’s destination, on a mild day amid calm winds.
+It’s still not clear what caused the crash, which took place less than a minute’s flight from the airport on a mild day with little wind.

+In footage taken by a passenger out of a window as the plane came in for a landing, buildings, roads and greenery are visible below.
+The video, by Sonu Jaiswal and verified by The Associated Press, then shows a violent jolt and a series of jerky images accompanied by yelling before flames fill the screen.

 Amit Singh, an experienced pilot and founder of India’s Safety Matters Foundation, said Bohora’s video appears to show a stall, a situation in which a plane loses lift, especially likely at low airspeeds.

-The twin-engine ATR 72 aircraft, operated by Nepal’s Yeti Airlines, was completing the 27-minute flight from the capital, Kathmandu, to Pokhara, 200 kilometers (125 miles) west.
+The twin-engine ATR 72 aircraft, operated by Nepal’s Yeti Airlines, was completing the 27-minute flight from the capital, Kathmandu, to Pokhara, 125 miles west.
 It was carrying 68 passengers, including 15 foreign nationals, as well as four crew members, Nepal’s Civil Aviation Authority said in a statement.
 The foreigners included five Indians, four Russians, two South Koreans, and one each from Ireland, Australia, Argentina and France.

-Jagannath Niraula said the flight recorders were found on Monday, and will be handed over to investigators.
-Rescuers are still searching the debris, which is scattered down a 300-meter (984 feet) gorge.
-Pemba Sherpa, spokesperson for Yeti Airlines, confirmed that both the flight data and the cockpit voice recorders have been found.
+Jagannath Niraula, a spokesman for the authority, said the flight recorders will be handed over to investigators.
+Pemba Sherpa, spokesperson for Yeti Airlines, confirmed that both the flight data and the cockpit voice recorders were found.

-Bikash Jaiswal said he could only identify his wife’s brother only by the ring he wore, and that he had yet to tell his wife, who was giving birth Sunday.
+Bikash Jaiswal said he could only identify his wife’s brother only by the ring he wore, and that he had yet to tell his wife, who just gave birth to their daughter.
 Sanjay Jaiswal, who worked as a marketing agent for a private pharmaceutical company in Kathmandu, was flying to Pokhara for the birth.
-More than 24 hours after the crash, Sanjay’s body lay in the same hospital where his niece was just born.
+More than 24 hours after the crash, his body lay in the same hospital where his niece was born.

 “He was a hardworking person, and now there’s no one left in his family to earn,” Bikash said.

-The Civil Aviation Authority said that 38 people have been identified.
-Gyan Khadka, a police spokesperson in the district, said the bodies will be handed over to family after officials finish post-mortem reports.
+The Civil Aviation Authority said that 41 people have been identified.
+Gyan Khadka, a police spokesperson in the district, said the bodies would be handed over to family after officials finish post-mortem reports.

-The Russian Ambassador to Nepal, Alexei Novikov, confirmed the death of four Russian citizens who were on board the plane.
-South Korea’s Foreign Ministry said in a statement that it’s still trying to confirm the fate of two South Korean passengers and has sent staff to the scene.

-Omar Gutiérrez, governor of Argentina’s Neuquen province, wrote on his official Twitter account that an Argentine passenger on the flight was Jannet Palavecino, from his province.

 The type of plane involved, the ATR 72, has been used by airlines around the world for short regional flights since the late 1980s.
 In Taiwan, two accidents involving ATR 72-500 and ATR 72-600 aircrafts in 2014 and 2015 led to the planes being grounded for a period.

-Note: This story has been updated to correct the name of the safety organization from India’s Flight Safety Foundation to India’s Safety Matters Foundation.